bwoodsend/polycotylus/docs/source/example-library.rst

 .. note::

-    Windows users will have to sit this one out since building for Fedora isn't supported on Windows.
+    Building for Fedora isn't supported on Windows.
+It's also unreliable when using Podman.

 ::